mxro/maxrohde-web/content/posts/2015/2015-01-29-free-cloud-crm-for-small-business/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'Free Cloud CRM for Small Business'
+date: '2015-01-29'
 categories:
-- productivity
+  - 'productivity'
-date: "2015-01-29"
 tags:
-- productivity
+  - 'productivity'
-title: Free Cloud CRM for Small Business
 ---

 I had a brief look around today for Cloud-based (SaaS) CRM solutions which are free and of use for small businesses and startups.